• About

 Green tree frog

-The make a kind of a beeping call, which you can hear anytime the night time temperatures and humidity is high – even in the middle of winter.
+The make a kind of a beeping call, which you can hear anytime the night time temperature and humidity is high – even in the middle of winter, during which they are usually hibernating.

 Green tree frog